tayloraswift/swift-png/examples/README.md

 let rgba:[PNG.RGBA<UInt8>]      = image.unpack(as: PNG.RGBA<UInt8>.self)
 ```

-Just as with the decompression APIs, the `compress(path:level:)` function has a generic `compress(stream:level:)` counterpart.
+Just as with the decompression APIs, the `compress(path:level:hint:)` function has a generic `compress(stream:level:hint:)` counterpart.
 Here, we have cleared the blob storage, and written the example image we decoded earlier to it:

 ```swift
 blob = .init([])